Subscribe-to-CVN-Blog-Graphic-small.png

 Stock image.

-Springfield, MA— Attorneys last week debated responsibility for the lung cancer that killed a Massachusetts woman who had smoked for decades, as trial opened against R.J.
+Springfield, MA— Attorneys last week debated responsibility for the cancer that killed a Massachusetts woman who had smoked for decades, as trial opened against R.J.
 Reynolds.
 Penza v.
 R.J.
 Reynolds, 2079CV00508.

 During his opening, Gordon & Partners’ Gary Paige, representing Penza’s family, highlighted evidence of Reynolds’ marketing alongside Penza’s smoking decisions, which began when she was a teen, and which, he said, hooked her to cigarettes and caused her fatal cancer.